• Skip to main content

 Nanjing Road & People’s Square

-✔ Top neighbourhood for shopping & eating to your heart’s content
+✔ Top neighbourhood to stay in Shanghai for shopping & eating to your heart’s content

-If slipping in and out of boutiques usually constitutes a big part of your travel plans, the area around Nanjing Road & People’s Square might just be your perfect place to stay in Shanghai.
+If slipping in and out of boutiques usually constitutes a big part of your China travel plans, the area around Nanjing Road & People’s Square might just be your perfect place to stay in Shanghai.

-Forming the centrepiece of Shanghai’s downtown, these two famous landmarks sit amidst some of the city’s best shopping and top eating options.
-Nanjing Road Pedestrian Street, stretching between People’s Square and Henan Middle Road, is lined with innumerable fashion boutiques, department stores, malls, restaurants & souvenir shops for your viewing pleasure.
+East Nanjing Road Pedestrian Street, stretching between People’s Square and Henan Middle Road, is lined with innumerable fashion boutiques, department stores, malls, restaurants & souvenir shops for your viewing pleasure.

-Nanjing East Road in Shanghai
+Nanjing East Road

 Also nearby is Huanghe Road, one of the best places to eat in Shanghai.
 It features a small handful of diverse restaurants serving everything from xiaolongbao dumplings to seafood to Chongqing noodles.